ytmytm/c64-beamracer-subleq/README.md

 We would need some sort of assembly lanugage built upon macros on top of `subleq` instruction for easier programming.

 There is already a Forth implementation (linked below), maybe that can be reused?

+I'm not an experienced SUBLEQ programmer so the only examples I provide are debug cases at the end of [br-subleq.s](br-subleq.s).

 # References